 Why Barbell Weights?

-Of course, there are several other types of training equipment that can help you build muscle but they all have to bow down to the king of them all – the barbell!
-No matter how many types of dumbbells or kettlebell weights you use or even machines for that matter, you'll find that the barbell helps you build strength like no other.
+Of course, there are several other types of training equipment that can help you build muscle but they all have to bow down to the king of them all – the barbell weights!
+No matter how many types of dumbbells or kettlebell weights you use or even machines, you’ll find that the barbell helps you build strength like no other.

-Most of all, it's manly to work out with barbell weights as opposed to any other weight training equipment, and which is why you'll see beginners trying their luck with barbells when they should be focusing on the basics first.
+Most of all, it’s mainly to work out with barbell weights as opposed to any other weight training equipment, which is why you’ll see beginners trying their luck with barbells when they should be focusing on the basics first.

 What I mean to say that it is a good idea to get into a workout routine for a few months until you take on difficult weight training routines such as that of using different weights with a barbell.